Hedwig7s/hCraft/README.txt

 THE SOFTWARE.
 ----

-If you create fCraft plugins that do not include any substantial portions of fCraft's original code, they belong to you and you are free to do absolutely anything with them.
-However, if you would like to distribute whole modified copies of fCraft, please follow the MIT License terms.
+If you create hCraft plugins that do not include any substantial portions of hCraft's original code, they belong to you and you are free to do absolutely anything with them.
+However, if you would like to distribute whole modified copies of hCraft, please follow the MIT License terms.

-Original Minecraft was developed by Markus "Notch" Persson of Mojang, and is not affiliated with fCraft in any way. fCraft does not use any code, assets, or any other files from Minecraft.
+Original Minecraft was developed by Markus "Notch" Persson of Mojang, and is not affiliated with hCraft in any way. hCraft does not use any code, assets, or any other files from Minecraft.

 === Credits ===================================================================

-fCraft was developed by Matvei Stefarov (me@matvei.org) in 2009-2014
+hCraft was developed by Matvei Stefarov (me@matvei.org) in 2009-2014

-Thanks to fCraft code contributors and modders:
+Thanks to hCraft code contributors and modders:
     Asiekierka, Dag10, Dankirk, Destroyer, FontPeg, Hellenion, Jonty800, M1_Abrams, Optical-Lza, Redshift, SystemX17, TkTech, Wootalyzer.

-Thanks to people who supported fCraft development through donations:
+Thanks to people who supported hCraft development through donations:
-    fCraft.net community, Allie, D3M0N, Destoned, DreamPhreak, Pandorum, Redshift, TkTech, ven000m, wtfmejt, Team9000 and SpecialAttack.net
+    hCraft.net community, Allie, D3M0N, Destoned, DreamPhreak, Pandorum, Redshift, TkTech, ven000m, wtfmejt, Team9000 and SpecialAttack.net
     communities, and others who donated anonymously.

-Thanks to people whose code has been ported to fCraft:
+Thanks to people whose code has been ported to hCraft:
     Dudecon (Forester), Osici (Omen), vLK (MinerCPP), Tim Van Wassenhove, Paul Bourke, Chris Wilson.

-Thanks to Minecraft servers that helped test and improve fCraft:
+Thanks to Minecraft servers that helped test and improve hCraft:
-    TheOne's Zombie Survival, SpecialAttack.net Freebuild, Team9000 Freebuild, D3M0Ns FreeBuild, ~The Best Freebuild 24/7~, fCraft Freebuild Official, Red Solidus Freebuild, Platinum Moon Freebuild.
+    TheOne's Zombie Survival, SpecialAttack.net Freebuild, Team9000 Freebuild, D3M0Ns FreeBuild, ~The Best Freebuild 24/7~, hCraft Freebuild Official, Red Solidus Freebuild, Platinum Moon Freebuild.

 Thanks to people who submitted bug reports and feature requests: